HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

  * n<sub>i</sub> is the number of subjects at risk at the beginning of time period t<sub>i</sub>
  * and d<sub>i</sub> is the number of subjects who die during time period t<sub>i</sub>

-The table below is an example data set to calculate survival for a set of 7 cases:
+The table below is an example data set to calculate survival for a set of seven cases:

 [![Sample Survival Analysis Table](images/gdc-sample-survival-table.png)](images/gdc-sample-survival-table.png "Click to see the full image.")